WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 { "viewScript": [ "file:./view.js", "example-shared-view-script" ] }
 ```

-Block type frontend script definition.
-It will be enqueued only when viewing the content on the front of the site.
+Block type frontend scripts definition.
+They will be enqueued only when viewing the content on the front of the site.

+It's possible to pass a script handle registered with the [`wp_register_script`](https://developer.wordpress.org/reference/functions/wp_register_script/) function, a path to a JavaScript file relative to the `block.json` file, or a list with a mix of both ([learn more](#wpdefinedasset)).

 _Note: An option to pass also an array of view scripts exists since WordPress `6.1.0`._